 The city boasts a unique sub-tropical climate.
 Parts of it have been reclaimed from bayou and,in fact The Bluebonnet Swamp Nature Center is a murky, swampy paradise located not far from the heart of Baton Rouge.
 And for anyone who enjoys the fruits of Southern culture – its cuisine and music – Baton Rouge will prove a great place to live.
 Baton Rouge residents keep up with many Southern traditions from Mardi Gras and Carnival to football tailgating parties.

 Cost of living

 The cost of living in Baton Rouge, LA is high.
 Thanks to the cities unique cultural and entertainment avenues, there is a constant demand for rentals in the region.
 This persistent demand is what drives prices upwards, but keep supply relatively large at the same time.
-Those considering a move to Baton Rouge are well advised to research the marketplace, focus on a few specific areas and set a budget.
-Renting in Baton Rouge, LA can be expensive and especially for new renters and students who don’t keep their costs under control.
+Those considering a move to Baton Rouge are well advised to research the marketplace, focus on a few specific areas and set a rental budget they can afford.

 Apartment Rental Statistics Baton Rouge, LA

 Renting tips & advice

 Baton Rouge is a true Southern city with both charm and an edge.
 Apartment rentals are plentiful and life will never be boring in colorful boom town of the new South.
 That said, the city is not without its challenges – crime, traffic and sparse public transportation among them.
 Happily, there are many safe and affordable neighborhoods to choose from and apartment rentals are plentiful in the parishes that ring the city as well.
 Here's a breakdown: